CASE COMPETITION / 11–12 SEPTEMBER 2026

 We aim to discover and support the next generation of talent by connecting them with industry leaders and facilitating the transition from university to successful careers.

-12 semi-final teams will be selected to present their proposals in New York.
+Two ANZ Final teams will be selected to present their proposals in New York.

 Propconnex champions diversity across our competitions